ctummon/Cerializer/README.md

 ![Stringify time](https://github.com/CathalT/nativejson-benchmark/blob/cerializer_tests/sample/performance_unknown_win32_vc2013_2.%20Stringify_Time%20(ms).jpeg)

 Some interesting results, the main issue is creating the in-memory representation seems quite slow.
-(Again could be my usage of the APIs that is the issue)
+(Again, could be my usage of the APIs that is the issue)
 I don't believe the original nativejson benchmarks actually measure generating the DOM from C++.
 Quite surprised at the RapidJson result as I am using their Writer and String buffer, assuming there are some improvements to be made on my side.

 **Conclusion:**
 In future Im probably going to use a combination of Cerializer and RapidJson as it still performs well enough for my needs.
+The ideal scenario would to have Cerializer parse directly from a string -> C++ struct, but thats a different story altogether.